natefaubion/purescript-heterogeneous/README.md

 ```

 However, we won't be able to dispatch this without giving it a monomorphic type
-signature which fixes it to a homogenous `Record` like before.
+signature which fixes it to a homogeneous `Record` like before.
 We want to be able to
 instantiate these dictionaries for each member individually.
 To do that, we first
 need a data type to represent our mapping function: